What Is a Rider in a Musician's Contract?

 You can set a schedule for your performance that includes the amount of time you'll require for setup, sound checks, and meal breaks.
 You even can state when you're willing to have the doors open so the audience can begin streaming in.

 Other common riders address insurance provisions and cancellation terms in the event something goes wrong and prevents the show from going on as planned.

 Although some riders can be over the top, they serve a practical purpose, too.

 Sometimes an eccentric request is put in as a test.
 If a promoter finds it and follows it, it shows that he read the rider carefully and most likely intends to abide by the contract.
-If he misses or ignores it, he could also be overlooking other essential contractual demands, such as security or lighting.
+If he misses or ignores it, he also could be overlooking other essential contractual demands, such as security or lighting.

 Many riders are designed to make the artist more comfortable.
 They spend most of their waking hours in the green rooms at venues when they're on tour, so the comforts they request are intended to make them feel more relaxed and ease the strain.
 It's an opportunity to get comfortable while traveling.

 Unless you're a major star, you should limit your rider demands to only the absolute essentials.
 Food allergies might mean that you may have specific dietary needs, so demands along these lines would be considered essential—although if you're not a superstar or highly in demand, you might want to include an explanation as to why you're making the demand.